lunaferie/getfiles/README.md

 to do in future:
   - download speed
   - web interface
-  - handle errors when link is broken
+  - handling errors when link is broken
+  - maybe captcha code support (I don`t use such links)